UckTay/Tuckers-Task-Tracker/README.md

 - Customizable settings that allow you to name your week, set limits in the amount of entries you want, set the start day of a week and the ability to show Tasks on your sidebar if you desire.

+- A menu bar and hotkeys for convenience

+- Military grade encryption using 256 bit AES to ensure that your journal stays private

+- A weekly overview to see how you're doing at a glance

+- The ability to open a week as a template

 - The ability to run the application in multiple different ways, Including Jar Files!

 ## SOLID Principle Explanation
 - Single Responsibility Principle
-An instance of Single Responsibility Principle can be found within model with BujoReader and BujoWriter classes. these classes are designed to do a single purpose only.
+An instance of Single Responsibility Principle can be found within the model, with BujoReader and BujoWriter classes. these classes are designed to do a single purpose only.
 For example, When the BujoReader is instantiated, it is used for a singular purpose, to read a given bujo file and reads the information to a source.
 The BujoWriter is also a good example because its only job is to create a new bujo using the given information.
 These two classes fulfill their function and